 \subsection{Pixelwise and Structural Uncertainty Measures}

 We introduced pixelwise and structural uncertainty measures to quantify the predictive uncertainty, and demonstrated the utility of these metrics for segmentation quality control.
 Both pixelwise and structural uncertainty measures can be used depending on the application.
 As the segmentation problem was formulated as pixel classification, pixelwise uncertainty measures are straightforward to obtain.
-These allow users to visualize which pixels and which areas are potentially problematic (Figure \ref{fig:noise_distortion_image}).
-However, segmentation is often performed at the image-level and slice by slice.
-Therefore, in developing uncertainty measures for determining problematic segmentation, an image-level uncertainty measure is required.
-Accordingly, we showed that structural uncertainty measures are correlated with segmentation accuracy metrics such as ASSD.
+These allow users to visualize which pixels and which areas are potentially problematic (Figure \ref{fig:distortion_entropy_images}).
+However, segmentation is often performed at the image-level slice by slice.
+Therefore, image-level uncertainty measures for determining problematic segmentation are also required.
+Accordingly, we showed that structural uncertainty measures were correlated with segmentation accuracy such as ASSD.

+Other studies such as \cite{camarasa2021quantitative} evaluated uncertainty maps by comparing uncertainty and correctness at the per-pixel level.
+In contrast, we evaluated per-image uncertainty measures as a predictor of image-level segmentation quality, which is more reflective of the real-world scenario.

 It is important to note that the predictive uncertainty measures reflect the neural network uncertainty, which is different from human uncertainty.
-An example is the image with heavy noise in the last row in Figure \ref{fig:noise_distortion_image}.
-It is expected that human observers can manually segment this image with low observer variability; however, since the image is very different from the training data, the neural networks were not able to generate a reasonable segmentation and showed high predictive entropy and mutual information for the entire cardiac structure.
+An example is the image with heavy noise in the last row in Figure \ref{fig:distortion_entropy_images}.
+It is expected that human observers can manually segment this image with low observer variability; however, since this image is very different from the training data, the neural networks were not able to generate a reasonable segmentation and yielded high predictive entropy and mutual information for the entire cardiac structure.